 Should we try to avoid being at home when the house is shown?

-You and your pets should definitely plan to be out of the house during any open house your agent has scheduled; the same goes for showings to prospective buyers.
+You and your pets should definitely plan to be out of the house during any open house; the same goes for showings to prospective buyers.
 People often feel uncomfortable speaking candidly and asking questions in front of current owners.
 You want them to feel as free as possible to picture your house as their "dream home."

 Who actually sells my house -- a broker or an agent?